 I will cite references to the Five Sources for each observation.
 For each of these references, I will state, "Refer to:" and then list the authors associated with that concept.
-When a church experience is referenced, it will state Exp followed by a number, such as Exp #1.
+When one of the eight experiences on pages 24-25 is referenced, it will state Exp followed by a number, such as Exp #1.